Construction industry professionals are invited to learn more about upcoming Waterloo Greenway projects by reading the overview below.

-Following the successful reconstruction and community opening of Waterloo Park in 2021, we now look forward to breaking ground on our next park phase later this year at The Confluence.
+Following the successful reconstruction and community opening of Waterloo Park in 2021, we now look forward to breaking ground on Phase II: The Confluence in 2023.

 We invite you to learn more about Waterloo Greenway and our vision for a 1.5-mile vibrant park system, connecting Waterloo Park at 15th Street to Lady Bird Lake, with community gathering spaces, gardens, and trails around a restored Waller Creek.

 View presentation here from our open houses on April 13 & 14, and read on for Q&A from our two sessions.
 View attendee sign-in sheet.
 For more information, email us at firstname.lastname@example.org.